-The sofa(s) in your recreation vehicle are designed to offer both ample seating and additional sleeping capacity.
+Your recreational vehicle may be equipped with one of the following sofa styles which are designed to offer both ample seating and additional sleeping capacity.

 Convertible Sofa

 Converting from sofa to bed

 To convert the sofa into the bed position, pull forward on the top of the sofa back (A).
 As the sofa back comes forward, grasp it at the bottom and rotate the seat back until it reverses (B) and lays flat next to the sofa seat (C).
 Repeat this process on the sofa on the other side of the vehicle.
 Set the sofa lock mechanism to the "LOCK" position.
 (See Power Bunk Bed section for explanation of the sofa lock mechanism)